theMethodolojeeOrg/Axon/Docs/11192025_NewBackendToolMethods.md

 The `apiOrchestrate` function in `functions/src/api/conversationAPI.ts` manages the flow:

 1.  **System Prompt Injection:**
-    *   Instructions are added to the system prompt telling the AI about the `create_memory` tool and when to use it.
+    *   Instructions are added to the system prompt telling Axon about the `create_memory` tool and when to use it.
     *   *Prompt:* "You have access to create_memory tool.
 Use it to save important information..."

 2.  **Request Configuration:**